JvanKatwijk/SDRunoPlugin_drm/README.md

 the samplerate is already reduced to 62.5 KHz (the decoder will do the further filtering an reduction to 12 KHz).

-The DRM plugin is an EXPERIMENTAL decoder, developed for the SDRuno framework: it will attempt to decode DRM transmissions.
-It is able to recognize Modes A, B and C and will handle spectra up to 10 KHz.

-The decoder is derived from the drm decoder for the swradio-8 software.
+The decoder is - apart from GUI issues - a mirror of the decoder of the drm-receiver

 ------------------------------------------------------------------------